shapeblue/image-builder/docs/book/src/capi/providers/cloudstack.md

 ### Prerequisites for building images

+Images can only be built on Linux Machines, and has been tested on Ubuntu 18.04 LTS.
 Execute the following command to install qemu-kvm and other packages if you are running Ubuntu 18.04 LTS.

 #### Installing packages to use qemu-img